g-otn/GameServerEC2Discord/README.md

 ### Game specific post-setup

-Since you're running a public server, techinically **anyone on the internet** can join your server and do anything (grief, cheat, crash the server, etc).
+Since you're running a public server, technically **anyone on the internet** can join your server and do anything (grief, cheat, crash the server, etc).
 This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends.